South Carolina Defective Products Lawyers

 What is a product liability claim in SC?

-A person can bring a products liability claim when they have been injured or sustained damage as the result of a consumer item which failed to function in a reasonably safe manner.
-This can involve an automobile or car part, a child or baby product or toy, a household appliance, a tool, equipment used in the workplace, a medical device, a drug, or virtually anything else that is released to the market for public consumption.
+A person can bring a product liability claim when they have been injured or sustained damage due to a consumer item that failed to function reasonably safely.
+This can involve an automobile or car part, a child or baby product or toy, a household appliance, a tool, equipment used in the workplace, a medical device, a drug, or virtually anything else released to the market for public consumption.

 How is a defendant liable if I am injured by a defective product in South Carolina?

-These kinds of injury claims we see in defective product liability cases can be different from those stemming from car accidents and other mishaps.
-In some cases, the injured person does not need to show negligence on the part of the manufacturer.
+These kinds of injury claims we see in defective product liability cases can differ from those from car accidents and other mishaps.
+In some cases, the injured person does not need to show negligence on the manufacturer’s part.
 This is known as the concept of strict liability.

 What are the elements of proof in a product liability claim in SC?